mpizenberg/lowrr/README.md

 This repository holds both the `lowrr` library, and a `lowrr` command-line executable.

 > Matthieu Pizenberg, Yvain Quéau, Abderrahim Elmoataz,
-> "Low-rank registration of images captured under unknown, varying lighting"
+> "Low-rank registration of images captured under unknown, varying lighting".
-> International Conference on Scale Space and Variational Methods in Computer Vision.
+> International Conference on Scale Space and Variational Methods in Computer Vision (SSVM).
 > 2021.

+The algorithm presented here takes advantage of the fact that well aligned sets of images should form a low rank matrix.
+We thus minimize the nuclear norm of that matrix (sum of singular values), which is the convex relaxation of its rank.

+This algorithm gives convincing results in the context of photometric stereo images, which is where we have evaluated it, but it should also work reliably in other situations where minimizing the rank makes sense.
+Some additional experiments show interesting results with multimodal images for example.

 ![Alignment of photometric stereo images improves the 3D reconstruction][handheld]

-The previous image showcases the improvement of both the 3D reconstruction, and the recovered albedo after an alignment of handheld photos of the Bayeux Tapestry.
+The previous figure showcases the improvement of both the 3D reconstruction, and the recovered albedo after an alignment of handheld photos of the Bayeux Tapestry.